ArpitxGit/Blockchain-Powered-eSIM/README.md

 Now that we know what kinds of network packets we need to create as part of this communication protocol, we move to the device.

 # 2) Establishing secure connection to device through LPA
+The Local Profile Assistant (LPA) is a software component that runs on the device and interacts with the eSIM chip.
+It retrieves the user's ZK identity from the blockchain and securely stores it on the eUICC module.
+The LPA is also responsible for managing eSIM profiles, communication plans, and blockchain services through a user interface called the LUI.

 - The Local Profile Assistant (LPA),
          A software component that runs on the device and interacts with eSIM chip.